MatyasProchazka/AspxToMarkdown/README.md

 # AspxToMarkdown

-Tool to convert .aspc files into -md files
+Tool to convert .aspx files into .md files

 How to use: